sdk1010/two-tier-flask-app/README.md

 # two-tier-flask-app

-Flask App with MySQL Docker Setup
+Flask App with MySQL using Docker Setup.
 This is a simple Flask app that interacts with a MySQL database.
 The app allows users to submit messages, which are then stored in the database and displayed on the frontend.

-## Prerequisites
+## Prerequisites:

 Before you begin, make sure you have the following installed:

-## Docker
+Docker
 Git (optional, for cloning the repository)

-## Setup
+## Setup:

 Clone this repository (if you haven't already):

 git clone https://github.com/your-username/your-repo-name.git

-Navigate to the project directory:
+Then navigate to the project directory:

 cd your-repo-name

 Create a .env file in the project directory to store your MySQL environment variables:

 touch .env

 Open the .env file and add your MySQL configuration:

 MYSQL_HOST=mysql